pubgeo/IARPA-SMART/documentation/specifications/region_model_spec.md

 The _site_id_ is a unique index that serves as the primary link between sites that exist within region bounds and the site model annotation itself.

-# Region Feature
+## Region Feature

-As mentioned in the common model documentation, a Region Feature is expected to define its geometry and type.
+As mentioned in the common model documentation (TODO: Add common model documentation), a Region Feature is expected to define its geometry and type.
 A Region Feature's geometry **must be** a Polygon.
 The following is a list of properties that are also expected to be defined in the Region's `properties` property. **All of these are mandatory**.

 ### `type` (string)